-Purpose and Objective Additional provisions The purpose of Special a) All development proposed must be in accordance with an approved structure plan or Control Area 1 is to: plans prepared in accordance with Part 4 of the deemed provisions. a) Provide for b) Notwithstanding any other provision contained within this Scheme, no residential appropriate use, temporary or permanent, including a single house, shall be permitted on land environmental and within the Special Control Area.
-Specific exception may be made to accommodate planning controls temporary camp accommodation for workers prior to the establishment of the first pertaining to the industry within the Strategic Industry zone. development of an industrial estate housing industries of strategic economic value to the State and Region, and which require separation from sensitive landuses; and
+Purpose and Objective Additional provisions The purpose of Special a) All development proposed must be in accordance with an approved structure plan or Control Area 1 is to: plans prepared in accordance with Part 4 of the deemed provisions. a) Provide for b) Notwithstanding any other provision contained within this Scheme, no residential use, temporary or permanent, including a single house, shall be permitted on land appropriate environmental and within the Special Control Area.
+Specific exception may be made to accommodate temporary camp accommodation for workers prior to the establishment of the first planning controls pertaining to the industry within the Strategic Industry zone. development of an c) All development applications considered by the local government to be of industrial estate environmental significance within the strategic industrial core (Area C) shall be housing industries referred to the Environmental Protection Authority.

-- b) Provide for a buffer surrounding the industrial estate within which landuses incompatible with the purpose of the industrial estate are not permitted. - c) Support continued broad-acre agriculture on larger land holdings and the strategic placement and stockpiling of raw or manufactured materials (other than hazardous materials) subject to environmental and visual considerations.
+- of strategic economic value to the State and Region, and which require separation from sensitive landuses; and - b) Provide for a buffer surrounding the industrial estate within which landuses incompatible with the purpose of the industrial estate are not permitted. - c) Support continued broad-acre agriculture on larger land holdings and the strategic placement and stockpiling of raw or manufactured materials (other than hazardous materials) subject to environmental and visual considerations.